yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 ## Exposing your bucket

 Since we are creating a image hosting service, we must make the contents of this R2 storage bucket public.
-Here, we have chosen to make it public as a Cloudflare-managed subdomain under `https://r2.dev`:
+There are two ways: make it public as a Cloudflare-managed subdomain under `https://r2.dev`, or expose it as a custom domain.

+### Exposing as a Cloudflare-managed subdomain

 - Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left;
 - Select the storage bucket you just created;